jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

 ### Prerequisites
 - The supporting infrastructure containing syslog/registry/etc across LPAR1-LPAR3 with hipersocket networks defined.
 - Download OpenTofu and the required terraform providers (hpcr, local, and tls) from the Offline Signing Orchestrator release archive.
-- A configured Crypto appliance accessible from HiperSocket34 network on LPAR3.

-### Copy grep11-c16 image to registry
-Download the grep11-c16 image, copy it to the private registry, and obtain the sha256 of the image.
-See the [IBM Hyper Protect Virtual Servers Documentation](https://www.ibm.com/docs/en/hpvs/2.1.x?topic=dcenasee-downloading-crypto-express-network-api-secure-execution-enclaves-major-release) for steps to locate and download the image.

-### Generate encrypted workload
-The encrypted workload will be used within OSO when deploying along with the backend services during a signing iteration process on LPAR3.
-Change to the `grep11` directory and perform the following steps:
-1. Copy the terraform template.

-    `cp terraform.tfvars.template terraform.tfvars`
-1. Edit the `terraform.tfvars` file and assign values to the following terraform variables:
-    - `PREFIX` - Prefix used for OSO deployment
-    - `STATIC_IP` - true for releases OSO 1.4 and higher where static IP addresses are used, otherwise set to false
-    - `IMAGE` - GREP11-C16 image with sha256 (see above)
-    - `DOMAIN` - Crypto appliance domain
-    - `C16_CA_CERT` - Crypto appliance CA certificate (certs/ca.pem)
-    - `C16_CLIENT_CERT` - Crypto appliance client certificate (certs/c16client.pem)
-    - `C16_CLIENT_KEY` - Crypto appliance client key (certs/c16client-key.pem)
-    - `C16_CLIENT_HOST` - Crypto appliance host IP address - only set if default value (192.168.128.4) is not correct
-        - Note: for releases prior to OSO 1.4 that do not support static IP addresses, the crypto appliance IP address will be on a different subnet (eg 192.168.7.4)
-1. To generate the encrypted workload, change to the `contracts` directory and run:

-    `./create-grep11.sh`

-1. The GREP11 server and client keys/certificates are generated within the `grep11/certs` directory.
-Use the GREP11 CA certificate, client certificate, and client key when setting the terraform variables for the Backend deployment as described in the next section.
-Every time the `create-grep11.sh` runs, new certificates are generated.

 ## Backend